LoicKonan/4883-PT-Konan/Assignments/A09/README.md

 #### Description

-> In 1883, Edward Lucas invented, or perhaps reinvented, one of the most popular puzzles of all times
+> In 1883, Edward Lucas invented, or perhaps reinvented, one of the most popular puzzles of all times<br>
-> **{ the Tower of Hanoi, as he called it }** which is still used today in many computer science textbooks
+> **{ the Tower of Hanoi, as he called it }** which is still used today in many computer science textbooks<br>
 > to demonstrate how to write a recursive algorithm or program.
-First of all, we will make a list of the
+First of all, we will make a list of the<br>
 > rules of the puzzle:
 >
 > - There are three pegs: A, B and C.